-In Figure 8.10, several value types using SI units and dimensions are defined to be generally available in the SI Value Types package for typing value properties.
-Because a unit already identifies the type of quantity, or dimension, that the unit measures, a value type only needs to identify the unit to identify the dimension as well.
-The value types in this example refer to units that are assumed to be defined in an imported package, such as the SI Definitions model library defined in Section C.4.
+In Figure 8.10, several value types that use standard units of measure from the International System of Units (SI) are defined to be available in the SI Value Types package.
+The value types in this package could be imported into other contexts for typing properties of SysML Blocks.
+Because a SysML Unit can already identify a type of quantity, or QuantityKind, that the unit measures, a value type only needs to identify the unit to identify a quantity kind as well.
+The value types in this example refer to units that are assumed to be defined in an imported package, such as the SI Definitions model library defined in Annex C, Section C.4, "Model Library for Quantity Kinds and Units."

-Figure 8.10 - Defining Value Types with units and dimensions
+Figure 8.10 - Defining Value Types with units of measure from the International System of Units (SI)